 4. Fish Can’t Actually Fly - But Some Can Walk

 You’ve probably heard of flying fish.
-We hate to burst your bubble but these fish aren’t actually flying.
+We hate to burst your bubble but our facts about fish must inform you that these fish aren’t actually flying.
 They have developed impressive pectoral fins that propel and lift them from the water and enable them to flap and glide across the surface.
 Perhaps more impressive are the terrestrial-based benthic fishes, such as mudfish.
 They have evolved to become amphibious and rely on jerking movements to transport themselves across the seabed and the land.
 Some have even been known to climb trees.

 5. The Bony-Eared Assfish Is the Least Intelligent Vertebrate Ever